Guide To Boating & Water Sports in Deep Creek Lake, Maryland

 Avoid Water Sports on The Main Channel of the Lake

 Avoid doing water sports and swimming in the main channel of the lake.
 On the map above, I marked the main channel of the lake with a purple x.
-This is the busiest part of the lake where there is a lot of boat traffic.
-You don’t want to swim or do water sports where there is a lot of boat traffic.
+This is the busiest part of the lake where there is a lot of boat traffic, which is not ideal for water sports or swimming.

 Instead, use the fingers of the lake for water sports and the coves for swimming.
 Many of the coves have no wake zones, which means that you cannot produce a wake behind your boat in that area.
 Boats driving in no wake zones must drive very slow in order to not produce a wake.
 No wake zones are clearly marked with buoys and are great spots for swimming.
 Be sure to check your depth finders on the boat as the coves can be shallow.

-Wakeboarding & water ski Lessons in Deep Creek
+Wakeboarding, Wake Surfing & Water Ski Lessons in Deep Creek

 Tips For Boating in Deep Creek Lake